Norman G. Baker: First radio station

 In 1924, convinced of the potential of the burgeoning field of radio broadcasting, Baker asked the town of Muscatine to permit a station that would make the town famous across the Midwest.
 In operation by November 1925, the station received the call sign KTNT, chosen for its explosive connotations but explained as "Know The Naked Truth."
 It broadcast with 500 watts on 256.3 meters or 1170 kHz.
 It used the calliaphone for a sign-on signal, and Baker put his skills as a veteran carnival barker to exquisite use as a radio promoter and announcer.
 Baker immediately began agitating vociferously against an alleged "cartel" of broadcasters aimed at independent stations.
 This was before the broadcast spectrum was regulated, and the many new stations interfered frequently.
-By 1925, Baker was president of American Broadcasters Association, a short-lived lobbying group (to 1927) against "monopolists."
+By 1925, Baker was president of the American Broadcasters Association, a short-lived lobbying group (to 1927) against "monopolists."
 In particular, Baker railed against AT&T, which then (through Western Electric) had a de facto monopoly on radio station transmitters.

 Throughout his career, Baker was involved in almost continuous litigation of various kinds, often libel suits against his detractors, real or imagined.
 The lawsuits deterred opponents and ensured a high media profile.
 He used his station to launch blistering attacks on innumerable commercial, media, and political groups, both locally and nationwide.

 Along with various Tangley stores and a drawing school, Baker also published TNT magazine and later was the president of the Progressive Publishing Co., publisher of the daily Midwest Free Press.
 It was meant to undercut other newspapers which Baker asserted were part of the conspiracy against him.
 Baker also operated a traveling campaign bus equipped with a calliope, and he was in demand as a speaker for populist causes in the region.
 For example, he denounced mandated cattle TB tests, water fluoridation, vaccinations and also aluminum cookware, which he claimed caused half of all cancers.

 In 1932, Baker organized the short-lived "United Farm Federation of America" and appointed himself a permanent honorary member and chairman, drawing a salary, which caused a lawsuit.
 However, the outfit showed up in important-sounding lobbying in Washington.